babarot/enhancd/README.md

 Version: 2.3.0
 ```

-In enhancd, all options are defined at a configuration file ([config.ltsv](https://github.com/b4b4r07/enhancd/blob/master/config.ltsv)).
+In enhancd, all options are defined at a configuration file ([options.ltsv](https://github.com/b4b4r07/enhancd/blob/master/options.ltsv)).
 This mechanism allows you to add what you want as new option or delete unneeded default options.
 It uses [LTSV](http://ltsv.org/) (Labeled Tab-Separated Values) format.

 For example, let's say you want to use [`ghq list`](https://github.com/x-motemen/ghq) as custom inputs for `cd` command.
-In this case, all you have to do is just to add this one line to your any `config.ltsv`:
+In this case, all you have to do is just to add this one line to your any `options.ltsv`:

 ```tsv
 short:-G	long:--ghq	desc:Show ghq path	func:ghq list --full-path	condition:which ghq